Roseanne Barr Had a History of Promoting Conspiracy Theories Before 'Roseanne' Was Cancelled

 ABC canceled Roseanne after Roseanne Barr attacked former White House adviser Valerie Jarrett in a racist tweet that compared her to an ape, saying Barr’s tweet was “abhorrent, repugnant and inconsistent with our values.”
 But the tweet was hardly the first time Barr drew controversy; the Roseanne star had a history of controversial comments and incidents before Tuesday that ranged from inflammatory to racist.

 The abrupt cancelation of Roseanne — a revival of the 1990s hit that was a ratings boon for ABC and drew praise from conservatives and President Donald Trump — as well as Barr being dropped by her talent agency, ICM, marks the first major consequence Barr has faced after years promoting conspiracy theories and making racist comments online, dating back to long before the show was revived.

-In the months prior to Roseanne‘s revival premiere, Barr even said her children took away her social media accounts to stave off any offensive screeds.
+In fact, in the months prior to Roseanne‘s revival premiere, Barr even said her children took away her social media accounts to stave off any offensive screeds.

-Barr’s attack toward Jarrett was not the first time she has made racist comments toward black women — in 2013, Barr said former National Security Advisor Susan Rice was a “big man with swinging ape balls” in a since-deleted tweet.
+Barr’s attack toward Jarrett, who she said is what you’d get if the “muslim brotherhood and planet of the apes had a baby,” was not the first time she has made racist comments toward black women — in 2013, Barr said former National Security Advisor Susan Rice was a “big man with swinging ape balls” in a since-deleted tweet.

 Barr, who supports President Trump both in her real life and as her character on Roseanne, has also espoused fringe conspiracy theories and false statements, including one that incorrectly claimed Chelsea Clinton was married to a nephew of the investor George Soros.
 Barr also called Soros a Nazi and accused him of wanting to “overthrow” the “constitutional republic.”